nicolas-angarita/Zillow_Project/README.md

 - Run notebook.

-## Takeaways and Conclusions
+## Conclusionss

- - TBD

- - TBD

- - TBD

- - TBD
+**Home value predicions were used by minimizing RMSE within our models.
+County and transaction month have proven to be the most valuable, but there is still room for improvement.**

 **Best Model's performance:<br>
-TBD
+My best model reduced the root mean squared error by 82500 compared to the baseline results.**

+**RMSE 82493.41 on in-sample (train), RMSE 84100.76 on out-of-sample data (validate) and RMSE of 80897.87 on the test data.**

 ## Recommendations
-- TBD

-- TBD
+- I would recommend using counties and transaction months to build models to predict home values.

+- I would also recommend collecting more data about the homes.
+For example, crime rates in the county, average salary within neighborhoods, and school rankings

 ## Next Steps

-- TBD
+- I would add more columns/features from the database to see if there are better relationships to help predict price
 - Consider adding different hyperparameters to models for better results.